andrewscaya/mod_simpleemailform/docs/basic_options.rst

 Language
 --------
-You can then set the language used by the form.
+You can then set the language used in the form.
 Language files can be found and edited at ``/path/to/joomla/modules/mod_simpleemailform/language_files``.